-On 4 December 2015, the Minister for Energy, the Hon Dr Mike Nahan MLA, announced the opening of the next funding round (Round Six) for Major Residential Projects.
+On 4 December 2015, the Minister for Energy, the Hon Dr Mike Nahan MLA, announced the opening of the sixth funding round for Major Residential Projects.
 The Minister invited local governments to submit project proposals.
 This followed an announcement, on 12 November 2015, of changes to the project selection criteria and to the funding arrangements to apply to the funding round.

 The revised project selection process will assist in increasing the network security improvements delivered by the Program.
 It will also better align funding contribution shares with the proportionate benefits received by Program participants.

 On 27 January 2017, the Minister for Energy announced the 17 projects that were selected for the sixth funding round of the Program.
 Those projects are:

 For further information, refer to the Fact Sheet and the Round Six guidelines under Related Documents.